midwayjs/pandora/docs/source/en/base/procfile_mode.md

   // Start app. js with the cluster module
   // By default, allocate to 'worker' process.
-  // Pandora. js has a built-in process definition of "process('worker').scale('auto')" ('auto' means number of CPUs). pandora.cluster('./app.js');
+  // Pandora. js has a built-in process definition "process('worker').scale('auto')".  ('auto' means the number of CPUs). pandora.cluster('./app.js');

 }